DG-98/fav_games/plan.md

 QUESTIONS FOR TOMORROW
 1. find out how to add games to join table (maybe makeshift solution with "sync" button that adds to join table and renders??)
-2. link to view favorites
+2. link to view favorites - done
 3. comments post/edit/delete